Health Sciences Advising Letter Service

-Portland State offers a Health Sciences Advising Committee Letter service for pre-dental (DMD/DDS) and pre-medical (MD/DO) students only.
-Many dental schools prefer that evaluations be provided in the form of a Committee Letter if such a service is available to you.
-The exact format of a Committee Letter varies by institution but a defining feature is the provision of a holistic, evaluative view of you as the applicant.
-The Health Sciences Advising Committee Letter that PSU provides to dental schools includes 1) a cover letter that includes your Committee ratings, supported by prose written by your adviser, and 2) copies of all individual academic and non-academic letters of evaluation.
-Dental schools consider the Committee Letter to be one letter even though they know it is a package of multiple letters.
+Portland State offers a Health Sciences Advising (HSA) Letter service for pre-dental (DMD/DDS) and pre-medical (MD/DO) students.
+The goal of the HSA letter service is to help students better prepare for their application cycle by working with their adviser, preparing their materials, attending relevant events, and collecting letters of evaluation.
+A defining feature of the letter itself is the provision of a holistic, evaluative view of you as the applicant.
+The Health Sciences Advising Letter that PSU provides to dental schools includes 1) a cover letter that includes your ratings from the Advising team, supported by prose written by your adviser, and 2) copies of all individual academic and non-academic letters of evaluation.
+Dental schools consider the Health Sciences Advising Letter to be one letter even though they know it is a package of multiple letters.

 The Cover Letter

 The cover letter is written by your pre-dental adviser.
-It starts out with an introduction that specifies whom the Committee Letter is for (you) and includes your AADSAS ID number.
-It describes the three categories on which applicants are evaluated and the rating system that is used.
+It starts out with an introduction that describes the three categories on which applicants are evaluated and the rating system that is used.
 It also includes a bulleted list of the academic and non-academic letter writers whose individual letters are attached.
 Then, the letter reports your ratings in the three categories and explains why you received those ratings.
 The cover letter essentially provides a holistic view of who you are as an applicant and is based on the following:

 - The adviser/advisee relationship.
 Ideally you have been visiting your adviser periodically and she has gotten to know you over time, allowing her to shed light on your personal characteristics and “story,” which dental schools appreciate.

-- The Committee’s evaluation of you.
-The Committee will evaluate you based on the contents of your Health Sciences Advising Committee (HSAC) letter file.
-Your file includes the letters of evaluation submitted to the CLAS Advising Center on your behalf as well as all materials such as a draft of your personal statement and a list of your relevant activities with descriptions.
+- The Advising team's evaluation of you.
+The team will evaluate you based on the materials you submit for your Health Sciences Advising letter file.
+Your file includes the letters of evaluation submitted to your CLAS Advising Center-affiliated Interfolio account on your behalf as well as all materials you submit to our office such as a draft of your personal statement and a list of your relevant activities with descriptions.

 - Academic and non-academic letters submitted on your behalf.
 The adviser may highlight key themes and/or quotes from your individual letters in the cover letter.